ShakyTruce/shakytruce.github.io/pages/starkvillek12.md

 Starkville’s segregated public school system finally came to its official end in 1970-1971.
 As Dr. Douglas Conner noted in his autobiography, “the dual system was eliminated; sixteen years after the Supreme Court ruled segregated schools unconstitutional, Starkville was finally in compliance.
 It had been a long fight, but it was worth it” (Conner and Marszalek, <a href="http://mlp.ent.sirsi.net/client/en_US/msstate/search/detailnonmodal/ent:$002f$002fSD_ILS$002f0$002fSD_ILS:999896/ada/?rt=CKEY%7C%7C%7CCKEY%7C%7C%7Cfalse">A Black Physician’s Story</a>, 154).

+{% include feature/button.html text="Willie Johnson remembers the student protests that led up to the 1970-1971 desegregation of public schools" link="https://youtu.be/l3L_h2b9_ZQ" color="primary" centered="true" %}

 Yet as evidence in this project attests, 1970-71 was not so much an end as the beginning of a gradual and often tension-filled process that would continue for years to come.

-{% include feature/button.html text="Willie Johnson remembers the student protests that led up to the 1970-1971 desegregation of public schools" link="https://youtu.be/l3L_h2b9_ZQ" color="success" %}

 {% include feature/pdf.html objectid="coll-msu-056" width="50" centered=true %}